DSI-NRF-PENO/ePowerSim.jl/docs/tutorials/tutorial.md

 - **[Network Reduction](@ref network-reduction)** - Demonstrates how
   to perform network reduction in ePowerSim.

-- **[Results Dcumentation and Presentation](@ref results-documentation-and-presentation)** - Demonstrates how to save simulation results in csv or tex format and select relevant variables in simulation results to plot.
+- **[Results Dcumentation and Presentation](@ref results-documentation-and-presentation)** - Demonstrates how to save simulation results in csv or latex format and select relevant variables in simulation results to plot.